-The Hallstatt-Dachstein Salzkammergut region with 7,000 years of history, rich culture, the prehistoric civilization, and the oldest salt mine is rich in nature too.
+The Hallstatt-Dachstein Salzkammergut region with 7,000 years of history, rich culture, prehistoric civilization, and the oldest salt mine is rich in nature too.

 The historic region, thus, was added to the UNESCO World Heritage List in 1997 as Hallstatt Dachstein Salzkammergut Cultural Landscape.